 The second year, I have ideas for a different series of Skype calls with visiting experts.
 These would be people who are working in the field with a ritual approach to events, some well known, some lesser known.
 I would like also to have a few visits from some sharp business advisor types who specialize in helping people who run unique healing services.
 It is possible we might do a second year similar to the first.
 We will have to see.

 In any case, I will be firm in supporting you, honest about trouble, generous in praising your accomplishments.

 Different kinds of people with probably vastly different kinds of life experience will be in the group.
 In fact, that will be one of the considerations in choosing applicants.
 You will meet some interesting characters, some of whom will become lifelong friends.

 And there may be some conflict and confusion from time to time.
 It is part of life on the road to find the waters.
 You'll have to arrive at the beginning already able to handle some of that turbulence.
 We will have to cultivate both general kindness and ruthless kindness.
 We will have to let certain things go, and with other things, be willing to get into the honest argument while still remembering that we are all aimed at a common destination.

-Eventually, if things go well, you will have a moment realizing that the exact person that you thought they had the least in common with is the one individual who is carrying a particular medicine that is like a life saving infusion.
+Eventually, if things go well, you will have a moment realizing that the exact person who you thought had the least in common with you is the very individual who is carrying a particular medicine that is like a life saving infusion for you.
 And you will be amazed at their generosity in sharing it.
 That is a magic moment of the activation of "village intelligence."

-The cohort is a tribe of sorts, and like all tribes, it has extended connections.
+The cohort is a fellowship, and like all fellowshipss, it has extended connections.
 You are meant to have people around you in your geographical location that know what you are up to in this work, and have pledged to be a support.
 It is only at moments that you might feel a bit like the hermit in the hut in the forest, most of the time your charge is to be connected, to share the journey.